-This list of pros and cons of living in Denver would not be complete without mentioning the fantastic food in the city.
+This list of pros and cons of living in Denver wouldn’t be complete without mentioning the fantastic food in the city.
 If you love trying new and innovative foods, then you’re going to fall in love with Denver.

-One of the best foodie cities in the western part of the United States is Denver.
-While it’s known for its outstanding Mexican dishes, it’s also home to traditional foods like Rocky Mountain Oysters, which are not, in fact, actually oysters.
+Denver is one of the best foodie cities in the western part of the United States.
+While it’s mainly known for its outstanding Mexican dishes, it’s also home to traditional foods like Rocky Mountain Oysters, which are not, in fact, actually oysters.

-Another remarkable delicacy that locals love is green chilli.
+Another remarkable delicacy that locals love is green chili.
 This sauce is put on almost everything, from burritos to nachos.
 Plus, many locals even eat it plain on its own.
-This can be found at nearly every local restaurant.
+It can be found at nearly every local restaurant.

-If Mexican food is not your thing, don’t worry because almost every type of restaurant imaginable is in Denver.
+If Mexican food isn’t your thing, don’t worry because almost every type of restaurant imaginable is in Denver.

 For a real foodie paradise, visit during Denver Restaurant Week.
-This week-long festival includes tons of restaurants taking part who pick three dishes to serve as a three-course meal for less than $50 USD.
+This week-long festival includes tons of restaurants that pick three dishes to serve as a three-course meal for less than $50 USD.

 3. Great Nightlife

 Another one of the good things about living in Denver is the fantastic nightlife.
-Many visitors are always shocked at how great the nightlife in Denver is because it’s not a huge city compared to Los Angeles or New York City.
+Many visitors are surprised at how great the nightlife in Denver is because it’s not a huge city compared to Los Angeles or New York City.

-Arguably the best spot for nightlife in Denver is Lower Downtown or LoDo.
-There are tons of great pubs, bars, clubs, and more in this area, and they’re pretty much around every corner, so they’re not that hard to find.
+Arguably the best spot for nightlife in Denver is Lower Downtown (aka LoDo).
+There are tons of great bars, clubs, and more in this area, and they’re pretty much around every corner, so they’re not that hard to find.

-4. Affordable Accommodation Pricing (compared to other cities)
+4. Affordable Accommodation Costs (compared to other cities)